ing-bank/lion/packages/listbox/README.md

 When `orientation="horizontal"`, left and right arrow keys will be enabled, plus the screenreader will be informed about the direction of the options.
-By default, `orientation="horizontal"` is set, which enables up and down arrow keys.
+By default, `orientation="vertical"` is set, which enables up and down arrow keys.

 ```js preview-story
 export const orientationHorizontal = () => html`